 In 1928, Muchangpo Beach was the first beach to open on Korea’s West Coast.
 The beach stretches out for 1.5-km in front of a lush pine forest.
 The water temperature is usually a comfortable 22 degrees Celsius.
 Be sure to stick around to watch the gorgeous sunsets on warm summer evenings.

-If you happen to be at Muchangpo Beach at the right time, you can witness a sea parting phenomenon.
+If you happen to be at Muchangpo Beach in Korea at the right time, you can witness a sea parting phenomenon.
 This 1.5-km “Mystic Sea Road” between Muchangpo Beach and Seokdaedo Island appears when the water levels go down due to the difference in tides.
 Join the locals in searching for clams, crabs and shellfish.

 Sinduri Beach & Coastal Sand Dune | 신두리해수욕장 & 태안 신두리 해안사구